AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 * The second argument is the symbol value received from a decomposing function, or from a PI_getan() call.
-* The third argument is an integer specifying the size of the character array which will hold the symbol’s name.
+* The third argument is an integer specifying the size of the character array which will hold the symbol's name.

 The following is an example of the use of PI_symname() and PI_getuianame().
 ```